 If you're interested in giving yourself a self evaluation for DVT at home, you can use what is referred to as Homan's sign test.

-Step 1: Actively extend the knee in the leg you want to check.
+Step 1: Extend the knee in the leg you want to check.

-Step 2: Once your knee is in the position, you'll want someone to help you raise your leg to 10 degrees.
+Step 2: Once your knee is in the position, you'll want someone to help you raise your leg to slightly.

-Step 3: Have them passively and abruptly squeeze your calf with one hand while flexing your foot with the other.
+Step 3: Have them squeeze your calf with one hand while flexing your foot with the other.

 If you experience any type of deep calf pain or tenderness during this process, you may have DVT and you should absolutely consult with a medical professional moving forward.

-Generally speaking, some of the most important warning signs of a blood clot or symptoms of DVT in your leg include ones like:
+Generally speaking, here are some of the most important warning signs of a blood clot or DVT in your lower leg.

 Swelling around the veins.